Swastima Khadka: 5–2017: Film debut

 Later in 2017, Khadka appeared in Deepa Shree Niraula's social drama film Chhakka Panja 2.
 In the film, she plays Akansha, a student who wants to travel to Australia to study but struggles with the International English Language Testing System exam required to enter the country.
-The Kathmandu Post reported that Chhakka Panja 2 earned around 60 million Nepalese rupees within the first six days of release and went on to become the second highest-grossing Nepali film.
+The Kathmandu Post reported that Chhakka Panja 2 earned around 60 million Nepalese rupees within the first six days of release and went on to become the second-highest-grossing Nepali film.
 When asked about her experience working with the cast members of Chhakka Panja 2, Khadka said, "Ah, I got to learn a lot!
-They have already been in the field for more than 20 years; they obviously know a lot more than I do.
-And not only did I learn stuff about movies while working with them, but also understand other areas like dealing with the media, interacting with them… everything!
-I admit, I get overshadowed by them sometimes but then, rather than a disadvantage, I like to think of it as an advantage to stay in the sideline and absorb what I can from them.
-After all, they are the superstars!".
+They have already been in the field for more than 20 years; they know a lot more than I do.
+And not only did I learn stuff about movies while working with them, but I also understand other areas like dealing with the media, interacting with them… everything!
+I admit, I get overshadowed by them sometimes, but then, rather than a disadvantage, I like to think of it as an advantage to stay on the sideline and absorb what I can from them.
+After all, they are the superstars!"